 Cash Out with Cash App?

 Cash App is an easy and fast-moving way to invest your money through their online platform.
 However, it is entirely too easy to pull money from your accounts without giving your investments time to grow over time.
 Due to this fact, you’re “too close” to your investment money and the draw to withdraw funds is too tempting.
-Therefore we give Cash App a C+.
+You must use restraints and discipline to stay in the game for the long-term.
+Therefore we give Cash App a B+.

 What is Cash App?